Nick Sanders

 Nicholas Mark Sanders MBE (born 1958) is a British bicyclist, motorcyclist and author noted for his long-distance riding and has ridden around the world seven times.

 In 1992 he rode around the world on a Royal Enfield Bullet motorcycle.

 On 9 June 1997, Sanders completed a world record 19930 mi motorbike circumnavigation of the world in a record riding time of 31 days 20 hours on a Triumph Daytona.

 In 2005 Sanders completed a 2nd circumnavigation by motorbike taking 19 days 4 hours on a Yamaha R1.

 In the summer of 2011, Sanders became the first person to ride from Alaska to Tierra del Fuego and back in under 49 days, 17 hours, a ride he completed on a Yamaha XT1200Z Super Ténéré.
 The first leg of the trip was completed in 21 days, just a few hours short of Dick Fish's record ride and easily outpacing the Guinness World Record of 35 days, currently held by Globebusters' Kevin and Julia Sanders.

-Sanders normally eschews the dual-sport motorcycles traditionally employed for these type of journeys in favour of Yamaha Motor Company's flagship sport bike, the R1.
+Sanders normally eschews the dual-sport motorcycles traditionally employed for these types of journeys in favour of Yamaha Motor Company's flagship sport bike, the R1.